bw0rth/pync/README.md

        nc.run()
    ```

-   2. Or passing keyword arguments directly to the Netcat class:
+   2. Or passing arguments directly to the Netcat class:
    ```py
    import pync
    with pync.Netcat(8000, dest='localhost', l=True) as nc: